"They Can Live in the Desert but Nowhere Else", a talk by Ronald Suny

 Wednesday, April 4, 2018

 The law against “propaganda of non-traditional sexual relations” (homosexuality) has operated in Russia since 2013.
 It legitimized homophobia, causing a wave of increased violence resulting in hate crimes (bashing, abuse, homicide) against people identified as lesbians, gay men or transgender.
 Alexander Kondakov's research sought to identify the sources of data for further statistical generalization.
 As a result, he collected texts of court decisions on criminal law sentences of violence against members of the Russian LGBT community.
-The generated data shows existing dynamics of hate crime against LGBT in Russia characterized by a dramatic growth in such crimes after the adoption of the “propaganda” bill.
+The generated data shows the existing dynamics of hate crime against LGBT in Russia characterized by dramatic growth in such crimes after the adoption of the “propaganda” bill.
 The texts of the legal sentences are powerful enunciations of juridico-political discourse supported by institutions of criminal law and politics of hate.
 Alexander traces what he calls the “violent affections” in the politics of current Russian administration as it manages peoples’ hate towards queers.

 Alexander Kondakov is an assistant professor in the Department of Political Science and Sociology at the European University at St. Petersburg and researcher at the Centre for Independent Social Research in St. Petersburg, Russia.
 He is also the deputy editor-in-chief for the Journal of Social Policy Studies published by the Higher School of Economics in Moscow.
 Currently, he is a Wisconsin Russia Project Postdoctoral Fellow at the University of Wisconsin–Madison.
 For a decade, Kondakov’s work has been primarily focused on law and sexuality studies, more specifically on queer sexualities in Russia.
-He is the author of the report on hate crimes against queers in Russia that has shown the rise of violence after the adoption of the gay propaganda bill.
+He is the author of the report on hate crimes against queers in Russia that have shown the rise of violence after the adoption of the gay propaganda bill.
 He has also published articles in Sexualities, Social and Legal Studies, and Feminist Legal Studies, among others.

 "Intimacy Amid Catastrophe: Diaries of the Leningrad Blockade", a talk by Alexis Peri